-Chancellor's Fellow Program
+Chancellor's Fellows Program

-The Chancellor’s Fellowship is a full-time position with salary and benefits.
 Fellows interact with a variety of Carolina constituencies including senior officers, faculty, staff, students, alumni and community members, and have many opportunities for personal growth and career development.

 Chancellor's Science Scholars